SuttA-MNNIT/DYNAMO/README.md

-# Dynamic Thermodynamic Network (DTN)
+# DYNAMO --- DYnamic Neural Architecture with Metabolic Optimization

-**Algorithmic Thermodynamics: Continual Learning via Differentiable Neural Morphogenesis and Parameter Metabolism**
+**DYNAMO: Algorithmic Thermodynamics for Continual Learning via Neural Morphogenesis**

-DTN is a biologically-inspired continual-learning architecture that treats a neural network as an **open thermodynamic system**.
+DYNAMO is a biologically-inspired continual-learning architecture that treats a neural network as an **open thermodynamic system**.
 Neurons grow, prune, and replicate in response to gradient-derived "metabolic signals", enabling a single model to learn a sequence of tasks without catastrophic forgetting.

 ---